top of page

 Respect the Environment

-Respect the Equipment
+Respect the equipment

 Our Impact

-Grozone has been around for over 10 years now, and we have plenty to show for it.
+Grozone has been around for over 15 years now, and we have plenty to show for it.
 Our garden's focus on helping the environment has been huge, and here's a little on our impact so far.

 Firstly we have created a wide range of habitats on site that weren't available when the site was derelict.
 These include: